 It’s not a new office.
 It’s not even a job.
 It’s… CUSTOMERS!

-Becoming a Mortgage Loan Originator is Step 1 to a fulfilling and well-paying career but the money and the fulfilment only shows up when the customers do!
+Becoming a Mortgage Loan Originator is Step 1 to a fulfilling and well-paying career, but the money and fulfillment only show up when the customers do!

 Now… as a real estate agent, you don’t have this problem.

-You already have a database of customers who want to buy homes and all you need to do is make it easier for them to buy their dream home.
+You already have a database of customers who want to buy homes.
+All you need to do is make it easier for them to buy their dream home!

-When you become a Mortgage Loan Originator, you don’t need to go work with a bank or credit union, you need to tap into your existing client database and tell them that now you’re a ONE-STOP resource.
+When you become a Mortgage Loan Originator, you don’t need to go work with a bank or credit union.
+Tap into your existing client database and tell them that you’re now a ONE-STOP resource.

-Not only do they find their perfect home with your help, they also get the money to pay for that home when they work with you.
+Not only will they find their perfect home with your help, but they’ll also get the money to pay for that home when they work with you.

-As a Mortgage Loan Originator, you will help your client choose a loan program that’s perfect for them, assist with completing applications and other paperwork and communicating with the other loan/credit officials involved, plus assisting with paperwork and application completion.
+As a Mortgage Loan Originator, you will help your clients choose a loan program that’s perfect for them.
+You’ll be in charge of communicating with other loan/credit officials involved, plus assisting with paperwork and application completion.

-It’s a HUGE relief for a home buyer to know that not only will the broker help them find a great home but he/she will also be someone they can rely on to get their mortgage processed smoothly and painlessly.
+It’s a HUGE relief for a home buyer knowing they can rely on their broker to find them a great home and process their mortgage smoothly and painlessly.

 So, you, my fine ‘real estate agent’ friend… you have the essential advantage over everyone else who’s racing to become a Mortgage Loan Originator.